luxonis/depthai-docs-website/FAQ.md

 ...
 }
 ```

-the options above are all current options.
-Not all must be set.
+The options above are all current options exposed for video encoding and not all must be set.

-If `video_config` member is NOT present in config dictionary then default is used:
+If `video_config` member is **NOT** present in config dictionary then default is used:
 > Default video encoder configuration:
 > H264_HIGH, constant bitrate @ 8500Kbps, keyframe every 30 frames (once per second), num B frames: 0